FatBoy721/PhotoTriage/README.md

 # PhotoTriage
-Got bored of deleting photos one by one right-click, trash, confirm, repeat forever.
-So I made something that turns it into a keyboard game.
-Arrow keys do everything, nothing actually gets deleted until you confirm at the end.

 Version 1.0 of **PhotoTriage**, a little Mac app I built because I got tired of deleting files manually one at a time.
 Right-click, move to trash, confirm, repeat — multiply that by ten thousand photos and you never actually clean anything up.

 So I made this.
 Four arrow keys, a review queue, one final confirmation.
 Somewhere between a game and a productivity tool — fast enough to not feel like chores, safe enough that you can't accidentally nuke your library.